 2 1/4 teaspoons (1 envelope) active dry yeast

 2 teaspoons ground cinnamon

-4 Tbsp. unsalted butter, melted until browned (It smells like warm caramel.)
+4 Tbsp. butter, melted until browned (It smells like warm caramel.)

 1. Warm milk and butter in a saucepan until butter melts.
 Pour this liquid into the bread machine.

 2. Add the rest of the ingredients in the order listed.
 Run the bread machine on the dough cycle for sweet dough.
 My machine takes about an hour and a half.